 - Teach It to a Child

 - Simplify & Refine

-That’s the gist of Feynman’s technique, and we’ll go into detail and give you some examples in just a moment.
+That’s the gist of Feynman’s technique (often summarized as “teaching is the best way to learn”), and we’ll go into detail and give you some examples in just a moment.

 Essentially, the Feynman Technique can be quickly described as such: In order to really understand something well, you must be able to explain or teach it to a child.
 Or, you might paraphrase the Feynman Technique using the words Albert Einstein may or may not have said (sources disagree): “If you can’t explain it simply, you don’t understand it well enough.”